Sex education: Switzerland

 In Switzerland, the content and amount of sex education is decided at the cantonal level.
 In Geneva, courses have been given at the secondary level first for girls since 1926 and compulsory programs have been implemented at secondary level for all classes since the 1950s.
 In most French-speaking cantons since the 1970s, generalized courses have been implemented by states with duly formed and trained specialists working within school health services at the secondary level.

 Interventions in primary schools were started during the 1980s, with the basic objective of empowering children, strengthening their resources, and giving the capacity to discriminate what is right or wrong based upon what is and is not allowed by law and society.
 They are also given knowledge of their own rights, told that they can have their own feelings about themselves, and informed on whom to talk to in case they feel uncomfortable about a private matter and wish to talk about it.

 Finally, the objectives include an enforcement of their capacity to decide for themselves and their ability to express their feelings about a situation and say "no".
 In secondary schools, there are programs at ages 13–14 and 16–17 with the basic objective to give students a secure moment with caring, well-informed adults.
 With confidentiality and mutual respect, students can talk to an adult who understands youth needs and what they should know about sexual life in conformity with age and maturity.

 In the German part of the country, the situation is somewhat different.
 Sex education as a school implemented program is a fairly recent subject, the responsibility given to school teachers.
 Though federal structures give authority to each state to decide, there are efforts, notably under the auspices of Santé sexuelle Suisse – the Swiss branch of IPPF (International Planned Parenthood Federation) – to look for and propose possible models of application which take into account all factors of sex education according to their different levels of concern, parents, teachers, and external experts.

 United Kingdom

 England and Wales

 Cecil Reddie ran the first sex education course at a British school in October 1889 at Abbotsholme School but the lessons were only for sex between married couples.

-In England and Wales, Sex and relationship education (SRE) is compulsory since 1976, in part, from age 11 onwards.
+In England and Wales, Sex and relationships education (SRE) is compulsory since 1976, in part, from age 11 onwards.
 It involves teaching children about reproduction, sexuality and sexual health.
 It does not promote early sexual activity or any particular sexual orientation.
-The compulsory parts of sex and relationship education are the elements contained within the national curriculum for science.
-Parents can currently withdraw their children from all other parts of sex and relationship education if they want.
+The compulsory parts of sex and relationships education are the elements contained within the national curriculum for science.
+Parents can currently withdraw their children from all other parts of sex and relationships education if they want.